Austin Collaborative Divorce Lawyer

 Equitable Division of Assets

-The equitable distribution of assets is a central part of the collaborative law process.
+The equitable distribution of assets is a central part of the collaborative divorce process.
 A financial professional helps a couple sort out all assets – home, investments, retirement accounts, cars, or other personal property – and divides them evenly based on what is fair, considering both people’s needs and who brought what to the marriage.

 Tax Implications